-Maybe those 19th century doctors were on to something when they used electroshock therapy as treatment for a myriad of medical problems.
+Maybe those 19th-century doctors were on to something when they used electroshock therapy as a treatment for a myriad of medical problems.
 New findings that were recently reported to the Society for Neuroscience indicate that transcranial direct current stimulation (TDCS) can increase the rate at which people learn.

 Tests were conducted on Air Force pilots and researchers discovered that delivering a mild electrical current (two milliamperes of direct current) to a pilot’s brain for thirty minutes during training cut training time in half.
 The current is delivered via EEG electrodes attached to the scalp.

 When asked to compare the cognitive boost of TDCS to caffeine or other stimulants that have been tested as learning enhancers, biomedical engineer Andy McKinley stated, “I don’t know of anything that would be comparable.”

 Just in case TDCS makes you think of the electroshock therapy that was mentioned earlier, the consequences of using TDCS aren’t as extreme, with one test subject saying, “It feels like a mild tickling or slight burning.”
 Personally, mild burning is too high a price for reduced learning times so I don’t see myself volunteering for these studies any time soon.

 The big question being asked, according to Scientific American, is how does electrical stimulation enhance learning, and some possibilities are already being considered.